skjolber/json-log-filter/README.md

 [Apache 2.0]

 ## Obtain
 The project is built with [Maven] and is available on the central Maven repository.
+No external dependencies are necessary, except for the opt-in Jackson module.

 <details>
   <summary>Maven coordinates</summary>